Buying real estate in Busan?

 What features increase rent the most in Busan in 2026?

-As of early 2026, the top three property features that increase monthly rent the most in Busan are walkable access to Metro Line 2 (the beach and business corridor line), ocean views or proximity to Haeundae or Gwangalli beaches, and newer building construction with strong maintenance and modern insulation.
+As of early 2026, the three property features that increase monthly rent the most in Busan are walkable proximity to a Line 2 metro station (connecting Haeundae, Centum, and Seomyeon), a direct or partial ocean view (especially Gwangan Bridge or Haeundae Beach), and a newer building with strong soundproofing, which Busan tenants care about more than in many markets because of coastal wind and dense construction.

-One affordable upgrade that delivers strong return for Busan landlords is installing a quality air conditioning and heating system (or upgrading an old one), because Korea's humid summers and cold winters make climate control a top tenant priority.
+On the other hand, one affordable upgrade that delivers a strong return in Busan is upgrading the heating and cooling system (replacing an old boiler and installing efficient AC), because Busan's humid summers and cold winters make climate control a daily concern and tenants noticeably prefer comfortable units.

 Do furnished rentals rent faster in Busan in 2026?